Alcohol Use Disorder — Medications

 Pregnancy

-Data on AUD medications in pregnancy is limited.
+Data on AUD medications in pregnancy are limited.
 Naltrexone is FDA Pregnancy Category B (animal studies show no risk; adequate human studies are lacking).
 Acamprosate is Category C (animal studies show adverse effects; human data insufficient).
-Disulfiram should generally be avoided in pregnancy.
-Clinical decisions in pregnant patients with AUD require individualized risk-benefit analysis with specialist input.
+Disulfiram should generally be avoided.
+Clinical decisions in pregnancy require individualized risk-benefit analysis with close monitoring.

 Older Adults